devplayer0/fyp/report.md

 (within the context of this project): Hardware and software. **Hardware** refers to the evaluation of a program on a real STM32F4xx-based microcontroller.
 **Software** means evaluation of a program in some kind of emulator or simulator that itself runs on a standard PC or server.
-Note that in general, an *emulator* attempts to achieve full functionality of a real system, usually maximising performance by designing the system with the host in mind.
-A *simulator* aims to accurately model the internals of a system and is generally less of a replacement for real hardware.
-Some tools combine both, using accurate simulation only for the most critical sections of evaluation [@marss].

 Which "method" is best for this project is not entirely clear, as both carry their own advantages and disadvantages.